 With 12 chapters and more than 170 individual requirements, planning for compliance with the DSS requirements is a challenge.
 Automating the change control and configuration process eases the burden of the network manager by providing a structured approach to implementation of the DSS.
 It should offer advice and best practices documentation in the context of the individual DSS requirements, making it easy for managers to determine which steps need to be taken to ensure compliance with the standard.

 Change control processes should be documented and stored so that engineers and managers can access the process documentation on a daily basis.
-An automated, change control solution can facilitate this, providing the network manager with the ability to include the companyís established policies alongside the individual PCI requirements and vendor best practice documentation.
+An automated, change control solution can facilitate this, providing the network manager with the ability to include the company’s established policies alongside the individual PCI requirements and vendor best practice documentation.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.